 The ARYO orchestra is for more advanced students, beyond the level of our instrument clinics.
-Participation in this group is at the discretion of the conductor.
+These students would generally be taking private lessons, though this is not a requirement.

 *There is a possibility of movement between levels over the course of a year, if a student’s progress makes this desirable.

 Fiddle group is an intermediate level group for students of any age, from age 10 through adult, who are already comfortable with the instrument, and have some ease of playing, particularly in a group setting, although familiarity with fiddle repertoire is not necessary.
 (Recommended level is around RCM Grade 4 or equivalent in playing experience.)
 Fiddle group is also open to the participation of people playing other fiddle-friendly instruments: mandolin, guitar…

 Music Festival: at the discretion of the instructors, selected groups may be offered the opportunity of participating in the Annapolis Valley Music Festival, which takes place the first week of May.
 In order to prepare for this, participating students would continue to come to rehearsals in the Tuesday time slot throughout April (at no additional cost) and their instrument rentals would be prolonged.